Merkaffe/iAPS/README.md

 Leave the Action as "Reference files in place"
 Tap the blue (Finish) button

-In Xcode, select Product->Scheme->Edit Scheme...
+In Xcode with the LoopWorkspace selected, select Product->Scheme->Edit Scheme...
 Make sure that the Build tab on the top of the left panel is selected Click on the "+" in the bottom left corner above the blue (Duplicate Scheme) button Scroll down to select "OmnipodKitPlugin" icon (under OmnipodKit) and tap the blue (Add) button